dandange8005/mkdocs-site/README.md

 Here are the steps to setup the project

-1. create you own repo on Github
+1. Create you own repo on Github

+    You can fork this repo or create your own repo on Github

+2. Clone the repo to your local machine

-2. clone the repo to your local machine
+    You can use Github desktop to clone the repo to your local machine

+    Or you can use the command line to clone the repo

+    ```bash
+    git clone ...
+    ```

 3. install python

+    You will need to install python to run the mkdocs server locally

+    ```bash
+    brew install python
+    ```

 4. create a virtual environment

+    This step would allow you to install the python libraries locally without affecting the global python installation

     ```bash
     python -m venv venv